Three Act Structure: Breaking Down Acts One, Two, & Three in Movies

 The idea of writing an entire screenplay can be daunting, but if you break it into pieces, it can be easier to picture in your mind and on the paper.

-That’s where three-act structure comes into play.
+That’s where the three-act structure comes into play.
 Most movies made today are based off three-act screenplays.
 And the three-act structure has its roots in performances of old.
 Why does everyone use it?

-Because it works.
-It's time-tested.
+Because it works, it's time-tested.
 And best of all?

 It's easy to master.

-We've posted a host of comprehensive screenwriting tips, particularly how to write internal and external conflict to make your plot dynamic or how to sell a screenplay once you've finished the challenging writing process.
+We've posted a host of comprehensive screenwriting tips, mainly how to write internal and external conflict to make your plot dynamic or how to sell a screenplay once you've finished the challenging writing process.

 But THIS post on how to utilize and master the three-act structure is the key to a reliable foundation for your storytelling process.

-Today we’ll take a look at three-act structure and go over what to expect from act one, act two, and act three.
+Today we’ll take a look at a three-act structure and go over what to expect from act one, act two, and act three.
 We’ll also give examples of AND provide a checklist for each act so you can tell if your story is on track.

 Okay, let’s fade in...

-What Is Three Act Structure?
+What is the Three Act Structure?

 The definition of three-act structure is a narrative model that divides a plot up into three sections.